 What is depression?

 Depression is one of the most common mental illnesses for young people in Australia.
 You can read more about depression here.
-There are lots of different forms of depression.
-People with depression experience moods where they feel sad, empty or irritable, often paired with physical and mental changes that interfere with everyday life.
-Depression can only be diagnosed by your GP or mental health professional.
+There are a few different forms of depression.
+People with depression go through periods when they feel sad, empty or irritable, and can experience physical and mental changes that interfere with everyday life.
+Depression can only be diagnosed by a GP or mental health professional.

 What are the different types of depression?

 There are a number of different types of depression.
-The most common types of depression include:
+The most common types include: